dequelabs/axe-core-maven-html/playwright/README.md

 ## AxeBuilder(Page page)

-Constructor for the PlaywrightBuilder.
-You must pass an instance of Playwright Page.
+Constructor for AxeBuilder.
+You must pass an instance of a Playwright Page.

 ```java
 // Example Page